nens/threedi-docs/source/a_releasenotes.rst

 Download option for migrated SpatiaLite files
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The models in the 3Di repository are migrated after every 3Di release to make sure they are still working.
-To allow users not only to keep on using their older models, but also to make new features directly available we offer the option to download the migrated Spatialite.
-Users will find, after thre release, their migrated Spatialite in their model repository at https://3di.lizard.net/models.
+The models in the 3Di repository are migrated after every 3Di release.
+This to ensure they are still available and working.
+After this release, the migrated spatialite can be downloaded.
+New features can than be directly added to existing models.
+Users will find, after the release, their migrated Spatialite in their model repository at https://3di.lizard.net/models.

 QGIS 3.4 support